garretth95/Digital-Democracy-API/README.md

 'somehostname' being your public IP and 'sumeuser' being admin

+now you can run from your local IDE

 To run remotely and connect to DB locally:

-just make sure DATABASE setting is set host to local
+just make sure DATABASE settings are set host to local

+in the first DDAPIwebsite app directory:
+$ sudo python3 manage.py runserver 0.0.0.0:80

+now the app should run remotely from the server and can be accessed from api.digitaldemocracy.org